etienne-graveyard/react-electors/README.md

-# react-electors
+# React Electors

-A selector library for react using electors
+> A selector library for react using electors

+## Example

+Take a look at the `example` folder